reshufflehq/reshuffle/docs/building-connectors.md

   const event = new EventConfiguration(eventId, this, options)

-  // The connector's logic monitors all servers and events described by the
+  // The connector's logic keeps track of which handlers are registered
-  // events inside the `serverDownEventConfigurations` collection this.serverDownEventConfigurations[event.id] = event;
+  // to various event ids.
+  // Note that multiple handlers may be registered for each event id, and the
+  // connector needs to account for that if (!this.serve) this.eventHandlers[event.id].push(event);
   return event
 }
 ````